antt3/antt3/README.md

 - 🔭 I’m looking forward to beginning my career as a Software Engineer.
 - 🌱 I’m currently working on learning Java.
 - 💬 Ask me about AWS S3.
-- ⚡ Fun fact: I'm a liscenced Life & Health Insurance Agent.
+- ⚡ I'm a liscenced Life & Health Insurance Agent.

 <br />